csci265-team/HiddenFrame/documentation/proof-of-concept.md

 #### 3.1.2.
 CSS Framework
 ### 3.2.
 Image In and Out Operations
 ### 3.3.
 Determining API SMTH
+- need to figure out parameters and data types to get started on this section
 ## 4. Assessment of Proof Of Concept
 ### 4.1.
 Assessment of Frontend
 ### 4.2.
 Assessment of Backend